 following provisions:

-The design documents adequately support facility construction
+The design documents provide sufficient details to adequately support implementation and facility construction; and are adequate to support proper operation of systems, components, and structures (SSCs).

 Guidance.
 The design of risk significant SSCs should be consistent with the risk analysis assumptions and should include the integration of human factors engineering with human reliability analysis and the results of any human-system interface reviews.
+Additionally, the design documents should be properly controlled, updated, revised, and managed to ensure fidelity with the as-built SSC.
+The most current drawings should be available and be in use by the construction organization.
+Ensure that design change documents are consistent with related calculations and that the design change is consistent with the applicable design basis for the affected SSC.

+ITAAC acceptance criteria included in SSC design documents or licensee procedures, and their bases, should be reviewed to ensure consistency with the licensee’s Design Control Document (DCD) and the FSAR.

-Appropriate standards are identified and documented in the design documents, and their selection is reviewed and approved.
+Appropriate codes and standards are identified and documented in the design documents, and their selection is reviewed, verified, and approved.

+Guidance.
+Ensure that the applicable codes and standards, as identified in the UFSAR, are properly incorporated into the design documents with the correct edition year.
+Ensure that any regulatory guides that are applicable to the activity and committed to in the UFSAR are properly incorporated into the design documents.

 c.
 The design documents address the methods, materials, parts, equipment, and